 - Cucumber Beetles – As loofah gourds are closely related to cucumbers, cucumber beetles can also be a problem.
 Not only can they damage plants, they can also spread diseases.
 Striped and spotted cucumber beetles are the two common species in North America and both chew holes in leaves and eat blossoms.
 Place row covers or insect barrier netting immediately over seedlings after planting (bonus – the cover also keeps the heat-loving plant warm).
 Remove when the vines are ready to climb or when the first blossoms open.

 Harvesting loofah gourds

-There are two main times to harvest loofah gourds: 1) as a tender young vegetable for stir-fries and curries.
+There are two main times to harvest loofah gourds: 1) as a tender young vegetable for stir-fries, stews, and curries.
 2) for the mature gourds to be used as sponges.
 Yes you can eat loofah gourds!
 The immature fruits are not only edible, but delicious with a squash-like flavor.
 That said, I don’t harvest the first fruits that develop on the plants for eating.
 This is because loofah gourds grown for sponges need a long growing season and I want to give those first fruits plenty of time to develop and mature.
 Once I’ve got a dozen or so set on my vines, I’ll start to harvest newly set fruits for the kitchen.
 Pick when the gourds are four to six inches long for optimum tenderness.